South Higgins Lake State Park: Description

 County Road 100 runs through the park, dividing it into north and south sections.
 Most park development is in the 300 acre north section between Higgins Lake and CR 100.
 The 700 acre Marl Lake section is less developed and has 5.5 mi of hiking trails.
 The park has a mixed pine, oak and maple forest.
 Bird species include nesting bald eagles, migratory loons, kingfisher and turkey.

 History

 Originally covering 100 acre, the park opened in 1927 with a 15-unit campground that has since expanded to 400 units, making it the second largest camping area in the Michigan state park system.
 The park saw a major increase in size in 1984 when the state acquired the 700-acre portion of the park surrounding Marl Lake after development efforts by private interests failed.

 Activities and amenities

-The park offers swimming, boating, fishing, five miles of trails for hiking and cross-country skiing, hunting, picnicking and a 400-site campground.
+The park offers swimming, boating, and fishing along one mile of Higgins Lake shoreline, five miles of trails for hiking and cross-country skiing, hunting, picnicking, and a 400-site campground.